SOMAÏR: Open-pit mine operations

-From the beginning, the ore has been processed dynamically (crushing, fine grinding, chemical treatment, washing, filtration, drying and packaging) in a plant located near the site.
-This facility has a processing capacity of about 2,000 metric tons per year.
-Since 2009, low-grade ore (less than 1‰) has been processed statically using the acid heap leaching method.
+From the beginning, the ore has been processed dynamically (crushing, fine grinding, chemical treatment, washing, filtration, drying and packaging) at the plant located near the site.
+Low-grade ore (less than 1‰) is processed statically using the acid heap leaching method.

-In 2011, SOMAÏR produced 2,726 metric tons of uranium concentrate in the form of sodium uranate.
-Total production since mining began was around 52,700 metric tons of uranium at the end of 2011.
+In 2014, SOMAÏR produced 2,331 tons of uranium metal in the form of sodium uranate, bringing the company's cumulative production since it began mining to more than 60,731 metric tons of uranium as of end-2014.

 Mining operations that support local development